bball07/User-Guides/React User Guide.md

 Think of props like a global variable (with limits) and state like a local variable.

-This structure gives developers greater control over data flow and rendering, allowing specific responsibilities to belong to certain components.
+This structure gives developers greater control over data flow and rendering, allowing specific responsibilities to belong to particular components.

-Learn more about State vs Props in React
+You can learn more about State vs Props in React.

 ## Starting a React Application